 In the midst of the coronavirus pandemic, VE Day was a somewhat different affair to the one that may have been envisaged many months ago.
 However, despite the restrictions currently in place, villagers where I live made a tremendous effort decorating their homes to commemorate VE Day.
 On the 8th May 1945 – 75 years ago – the Allies accepted the unconditional surrender of the armed forces of Nazi Germany, marking the end of World War II in Europe.
 Here’s […] .
 Click here to read the full article.

 One of the most popular, and beautifully romantic, organ pieces is ‘The Swan’ (or Le Cygne) by the French composer Charles-Camille Saint-Saëns, who composed the piece as part of his Carnival of the Animals in 1868.
-Below, I have just recorded this piece, below, using the Hauptwerk Virtual Pipe Organ and using samples of the William Hill English organ.
-Photos of various organs across the world (and swans) were taken by me.
-The Soundcloud audio files can be heard below: […] .
+Apparently, The Swan was the only movement from The Carnival of the Animals that the composer allowed to be played in public during his lifetime.
+Below, I have just recorded this piece, below, using the Hauptwerk Virtual Pipe Organ and using samples of the […] .
 Click here to read the full article.